hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - *company will own the custom written software, so, they can sell it to others*

+- advantages
+    - designed specifically for client's requirements
+    - there will be no unncessecary features
+    - it does not have to be adapter for use
+    - programmers are available to make any changes required
+    - programmers will ensure the software is compatible with company devices and infrastructure

+- disadvantages
+    - costs more to pay programmers to write more
+    - testing is limited to only what programmers think is required
+        - based on how they think the software will be used
+        - not thoroughly tested
+        - so, can have a lot of bugs
+    - support is limited to team of programmers only
+    - can take a long time to develop the software

 ## User Interfaces

 - CLI & GUI